 The selling stockholders, or their pledgees, donees, transferees or other successors in interest, may offer the shares through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
-Our common stock is traded on the New York Stock Exchange under the symbol "SPG."
-On April 2, 2015, the closing sale price as reported by the NYSE was \$199.36 per share.
+Our common stock is traded on the New York Stock Exchange, or the NYSE, under the symbol "SPG."
+On November 6, 2015, the closing sale price as reported by the NYSE was \$194.90 per share.

-You should read carefully this prospectus supplement and accompanying prospectus before you invest.
+You should read carefully this prospectus supplement and accompanying prospectus before you make an investment decision.

 Investing in our securities involves risk.
-See "Risk Factors" on page S-3.
+See "Risk Factors" on page S-2.

-The Securities and Exchange Commission and state securities regulators have not approved or disapproved of these securities or determined whether this prospectus is truthful or complete.
+The Securities and Exchange Commission and any other securities regulators have not approved or disapproved of these securities or determined whether this prospectus supplement or the accompanying prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-The date of this prospectus supplement is April 3, 2015
+The date of this prospectus supplement is November 9, 2015.